wwselleck/DataDeer/packages/raft/API.md

 <a name="module_lib/optionTypes..Obj"></a>

 ### lib/optionTypes~Obj : <code>[OptionType](#module_lib/optionTypes..OptionType)</code>
-Represents a list OptionType.
-Use this for actionOptions that require an array answer.
+Represents a object OptionType.
+Use this for actionOptions that require an object answer.

 **Kind**: inner constant of <code>[lib/optionTypes](#module_lib/optionTypes)</code>
 **Example**